Mitigating Watermark Forgery in Generative Models via Randomized Key Selection: Experiments

-\paragraph{Cross-Modal Extension: Image Watermarks.} We apply multi-key watermarking to image forgery detection using Tree-Ring watermarking \citep{wen2023tree} and the averaging \citep{yang2024can}.
-The attack averages features across watermarked training images to extract statistical patterns, then applies these patterns to target images. \Cref{fig:image-wm-forgery} (left) shows forgery success rates versus number of keys.
-Our approach reduces forgery success from $100\%$ to $2\%$ as keys increase from $1$ to $4$. \Cref{fig:image-wm-forgery} (right) shows the success of the forgery versus the training data of the attacker ($5$ to $5,000$ watermarked images).
-The baseline achieves $100\%$ success regardless of training data size.
-Our multi-key approach with $r=4$ keys reduces forgery success from $45\%$ with $5$ training images to $2\%$ with 200+ training images.
-We run each experiment $10$ times and report average forgery success rates with $95\%$ confidence intervals.
-The baseline method maintains the same performance regardless of key count as it only tries to detect a single key in the given content.
+\textbf{Forgery-Resistance of Image Watermarks.} We evaluate the effectiveness of our method with the Tree-Ring watermarking method~\citep{wen2023tree} and the averaging forgery attack proposed by \cite{yang2024can}.
+The attack averages watermarked images to extract statistical patterns, then applies these patterns to target images. \Cref{fig:image-wm-forgery} (left) shows forgery success rates versus number of keys.
+We reduce forgery success from $100\%$ (in single-key baselines) to $2\%$ as the number of keys increase from $1\leq r\leq4$. \Cref{fig:image-wm-forgery} (right) shows the success of the forgery attack compared to the number of watermarked samples available to the attacker ($5 \leq N \leq 5,000$).
+Attacks achieve a $100\%$ success against single-key baselines, regardless of training data size.
+Our method reduces forgery success from $45\%$ with $5$ training images to $2\%$ with 200+ training images.
+Each experiment is repeated $10$ times and we report average forgery success rates with $95\%$ confidence intervals.